nextflow-io/nf-validation/docs/sample_sheet_schema/schema_specification.md

 Default: `false`

-- Can be `true`, in which case the field should be unique in the this column for all samples
+- Can be `true`, in which case all fields in this column should be unique for all samples.
 - Can be supplied with a list of field names, containing _other field names_ that should be unique _in combination with_ the current field.

 !!! example